waywardgeek/subset_sum_crypto/README.md

 because it was too easy to break, and no one wound up with their name attached to it.
 That said, can you break it?
 I have failed so far, making this algorithm "Secure against Bill".
 That's all I know for now.

+Googling for subset-sum cryptography yields hundreds of papers, some which claim to prove security of their public-key schemes based on the hardness of subset-sum.
+My guess is most likely Ralph Merkle invented and broke this scheme in the 1980s.
+However, most of the papers in this area use known prime fields, both in cyrpto schemes and attacks.
+Also, they tend to work in "low density" versions of the subset-sum problem where Bob's sum has a unique subset-sum solution.
+There is a non-negligible chance this scheme is new.
+If so, why?
+It is literally the first subset-sum scheme I thought of.